 6. The Myth of Jupiter and Io

-Famous for his incredible strength, Hercules was adapted by Romans as a piece of art from Greek Mythology.
+Famous for his incredible strength, Hercules was adapted by the Romans from a piece of art from Greek mythology.
 He was half man and half god.
-Hercules has several myths attached to him, the most popular being the 12 Labors of Hercules.
-These are as follows-
+Hercules has several myths attached to him, the most popular being the Twelve Labors of Hercules.
+These are as follows:

 - Hercules and Hydra

 - Hercules and the Mares of Diomedes